Academic Essays

 • Kinship and Catastrophe: Global Warming and the Rhetoric of Descent.”
 In Vital Relations: Modernity and the Persistent Life of Kinship, Edited by Fenella Cannell, Susan McKinnon, SAR Press, 2013.

 • Position Paper in The Learning of Mind: How Do You Figure Out What a Mind Is?
 Play, Creativity, Fiction, and Fantasy.
 Toward a Theory of Mind.”
-In Suomen Journal of the Finnish Anthropological Institute, Edited by Tanya Marie Luhrmann, 2011: 39-41.
+Suomen Journal of the Finnish Anthropological Institute 36, no. 4 (2011): 39-41.

 • Laughing at Leviathan: John Furnivall, Dutch New Guinea, and the Ridiculousness of Colonial Rule.”
 In Clio/Anthropos: Exploring the Boundaries between Anthropology and History, Edited by Andrew Willford, Eric Tagliacozzo, Stanford University Press, 2009: 50-87.

 • The Enchantments of Secular Belief.”
-In Religion and Culture Web Forum, University of Chicago Divinity School, Martin Marty Center for the Advanced Study of Religion, 2008.
+Religion and Culture Web Forum 2008.

 • Der Tanz, Durkheim und das Freimde: Eine Rückkehr zum Comeback der Tradition in Biak (Dance, Durkheim, and the Foreign: Revisiting the Revival of Tradition in Biak).”
 In Tanz als Anthropologie, Edited by Gabriele Brandstetter, Christoph Wulf, Wilhelm Fink, 2007.